Topological aspects of the dynamical moduli space of rational maps: Introduction

 To prove these theorems, we rely on dynamical results of Milnor \cite{MR1246482}, Silverman \cite{MR1635900} and Miasnikov, Stout and Williams \cite{MR3709645} as well as more topological tools such as the \emph{generalized} Leray-Hirsch theorem developed by Peters and Steenbrink \cite{MR2078574} and a characterization of the space of Toeplitz matrices by Milgram \cite{MR1445557}.
 We are also inspired by the rich history in homotopy theory of the parameter space ${\rm{Rat}}^*_d$ of based rational maps of degree $d$.
 Notably, recall that its stable homotopy type was computed by F. Cohen, R. Cohen, Mann and Milgram \cite{MR1097023} following up on work of Segal \cite{MR533892} showing that, for $1\leq i<d$, the $i^{\rm{th}}$ homotopy group of ${\rm{Rat}}^*_d$ coincides with the $i^{\rm{th}}$ homotopy group of the space of based continuous self-maps of $S^2$ of the same degree $d$.
 Within this range, it turns out that all higher homotopy groups of ${\rm{Rat}}^*_d$ are torsion.
 On the other hand, Guest, Kozlowski, Murayama and Yamaguchi \cite{MR1365252} showed that if $1\leq i<d$, then the group $\pi_i({\rm{Rat}}_d)$ is infinite only when $i=3$ in which case $\pi_3({\rm{Rat}}_d)$ is of rank one.
 Taking the quotient of ${\rm{Rat}}_d$ by the action of ${\rm{PSL}}_2(\Bbb{C})$ kills this non-torsion part and an application of the rational Hurewicz theorem to a space related to $\mathcal{M}_d={\rm{Rat}}_d\big/{\rm{PSL}}_2(\Bbb{C})$ allows us to obtain the rank of higher homotopy groups of ${\rm{Rat}}_d$ and ${\rm{Rat}}^*_d$ beyond the previously known range:

 \begin{thmx} Let $\phi$ denote Euler's totient function.
 Given $d>3$ and $d\leq i\leq 2d-2$, one has

 \end{thmx}

-To put this theorem into more context, recall that Segal \cite[Corollary 6.3]{MR533892} showed that ${\rm{Rat}}_d$ and ${\rm{Rat}}^*_d$ are stably nilpotent spaces.
-On the other hand, using our theorem, we show that the fundamental groups of ${\rm{Rat}}_d$ and ${\rm{Rat}}^*_d$ do not act nilpotently on the corresponding homotopy groups in dimension $2d-2$; see Proposition \ref{not nilpotent}.
+To put this theorem into more context, recall that Segal showed that ${\rm{Rat}}_d$ and ${\rm{Rat}}^*_d$ are stably nilpotent spaces \cite[Corollary 6.3]{MR533892}.
+On the other hand, using our theorem, we show that the fundamental groups of ${\rm{Rat}}_d$ and ${\rm{Rat}}^*_d$ do not act nilpotently on the corresponding homotopy groups in dimension $2d-2$, so Segal's result does not hold unstably.